HoangTuan110/ekam/README.md

 ## Features
 - Written in Python, so platform-agnostic, lightweight, and run fast enough to be tolerable by many
+- Ugly-looking syntax
 - Errors are as few and as obscure as possible, 'cause f-you, that's why
+- Cryptic help messages
-- Recipes can take command-line arguments, just like `just`.
+- Recipes can take command-line arguments, _just like `just`_.
-- No language-agnostic features like `just`, so you can only write your recipes in this diabolical mess